saranshbansal/learn-aws/NOTES_SERVERLESS.md

 - AWS SAM can be restrictive when it comes to API Gateway configuration.
 While it simplifies many aspects, it doesn’t offer the same level of flexibility as manual or Serverless Framework configurations.

 - Compared to the Serverless Framework, AWS SAM has fewer plugins available.

+## AWS SAM templates vs AWS CloudFormation templates

+The primary differences between AWS SAM templates and AWS CloudFormation templates are the following:

+• `Transform` declaration.
+The declaration `Transform: AWS::Serverless-2016-10-31` is required for AWS SAM templates.
+This declaration identifies an AWS CloudFormation template as an AWS SAM template.

+• `Globals` section.
+The `Globals` section is unique to AWS SAM.
+It defines properties that are common to all your serverless functions and APIs.
+All the `AWS::Serverless::Function`, `AWS::Serverless::Api`, and `AWS::Serverless::SimpleTable` resources inherit the properties that are defined in the Globals section.

+• `Resources` section.
+In AWS SAM templates the `Resources` section can contain a combination of AWS CloudFormation resources and AWS SAM resources.